91论坛

 1. Not naming a beneficiary

 If you don鈥檛 name a beneficiary on any specific estate asset, your estate becomes the beneficiary.
-That means the asset could be subject to a lengthy, expensive and cumbersome probate process, which may complicate how and when the assets are distributed.
+That means the asset could be subject to a lengthy, expensive, cumbersome and public probate process, which may complicate how and when the assets are distributed.

 2. Failure to list contingent beneficiaries

 If your primary beneficiary dies first and you haven鈥檛 named a contingent (or secondary) beneficiary, it鈥檚 the same as having no beneficiary.
-Or, for example, if you and your spouse die at the same time (say, in an accident) and you haven鈥檛 named the kids as your contingent beneficiaries, your estates go into probate for a judge to help oversee how the assets are distributed.
+Or, for example, if you and your spouse die at the same time (say, in an accident) and you haven鈥檛 named the kids as your contingent beneficiary, your estate goes into the probate process we described above.

-Your heirs will get the money from your IRAs, retirement accounts, life insurance and annuities almost immediately upon your death, with no restrictions.
-If this worries you, consider听naming a trust as beneficiary; then you can place limits on when and how the money is to be used.
+Your heirs will get the money from your IRAs, non-retirement accounts, life insurance and annuities almost immediately upon your death, with no restrictions if they are named as a beneficiary.
+If your heirs struggle with managing their finances, or if they cannot receive assets because they have special needs, consider creating a trust; then you can place limits on when and how the money is to be used.

-In some cases (particularly if there is only one beneficiary), distributing all of your assets via beneficiary designations may be a good idea, but in other situations (such as having multiple beneficiaries who don鈥檛 get along), it may not.
-Distributing via a will is more costly and time-consuming, but in some cases, it may be the fairer choice.
-In many cases, creating a trust can mitigate a lot of challenges, but this is often more costly to set up and may be more complicated to maintain.
+In some cases (particularly if there is only one beneficiary), distributing all of your assets via beneficiary designations may be a good idea, but in many situations (such as having multiple beneficiaries), it may not.
+Distributing via a will is easier to initially set up, but probate is a more time-consuming and public process to administer after you鈥檝e passed.
+In many cases, creating a trust is often more costly to set up and may be more complicated to administer after you鈥檝e passed, but comes with more guarantees that assets will be held, managed, and distributed to your heirs exactly as you wish.
 As you can see, the choices are complex.

 You鈥檙e devoting a lifetime to accumulating assets.
 Make sure their disposition is managed the way you want, or your efforts could be for naught.
-If you have any questions about your current accounts鈥 beneficiary designations, or which options may be best for you and your estate, connect with a financial advisor and an estate planning attorney so they can help you review your plan and discuss options that suit your personal circumstances.
+Talk to your planner if you have any questions about your current accounts鈥 beneficiary designations, or which options may be best for you and your estate.
+Not a client?
+Connect with a financial advisor and an estate planning attorney who can help.

 The information regarding estate planning should not be construed as tax or legal advice and is for general informational purposes only.